Rebranding in 2021? Don’t go it alone. Introducing the most comprehensive guide available.

 So, why would your values be hurting your brand?
-It’s possible that times have changed, leaving your values a bit lagging behind.
-It’s also possible that your brand has transformed a bit, doing new things and needing new values to support this transformation.
+It’s possible that times have changed, leaving your values lagging behind.
+It’s also possible that your brand has transformed, doing new things and needing new values to support this transformation.

-When it seems like your values are a hindrance (or even, just not aligned with current brand requirements), they need to be addressed.
+When your values are a hindrance or even just not aligned with current brand requirements, they need to be addressed.

 This doesn’t require a massive overhaul to accomplish.
-In fact, sometimes a few key decisions during the rebranding process are enough to succeed.
+In fact, a few key decisions during the process are enough to succeed.

 As time goes on, new markets emerge and leave brands scrambling for ideas on how to reach them.
 At some point, it becomes clear that the status quo is not the solution.

-For example, a lot of research about demographics shows that different generations prefer different things and require separate values from brands.
+For example, a lot of research about demographics shows that different generations prefer a variety of things and require separate values from brands.
 Sometimes, this is irrelevant to certain brands.
 Other times, they are directly impacted.

-If a certain age group is too young to be a consumer of a brand’s products, they can essentially disregard them in their focus.
+If a certain age group is too young to be a consumer of a brand’s products, they are disregarded from their focus.
 However, time changes everything, and these ages may eventually make up a large part of your market.

-When this is the case, a rebranding might be the only difference between your brand reaching this new market or your competitors scooping them up first.
+When this is the case, a rebranding is the only difference between your brand reaching this new market or your competitors scooping them up first.

 Second, industry developments that cause a rebrand may also be related to new tech.
-If your competitors are able to offer something convenient because of new technology and you can’t, it could be disastrous.
+If your competitors are able to offer new technology and you can’t, it could be disastrous.

-It’s best to get out ahead of these industry disruptions by rebranding and implementing the new methods into your process.
-Doing so will make your brand seem like a leader on the forefront of change.
+It’s best to get out ahead of these industry disruptions by implementing new methods into your process.
+Doing so makes your brand a leader on the forefront of change.

 Now that you’re familiar with when to rebrand, it’s important to understand how big of a rebrand you should make.